Judeo-Berber language

-Speaker population
+History

+The first indication of Jews speaking any Berber language only appears in the early 19th century and it's of rural Jews in Jebel Nefusa and Saharan Ghardaia.

-According to a 1936 survey, approximately 145,700 of Morocco's 161,000 Jews spoke a variety of Berber, 25,000 of whom were reportedly monolingual in the language.
+As of 1912, about 8,000 of Moroccan Jews spoke Judeo-Berber.
+The language was spoken in the country's Berber or partly Berber rural and mountainous areas.
+According to a 1936 survey, approximately 145,700 of Morocco's 161,000 Jews spoke a variety of Berber (though not specifically Judeo-Berber), 25,000 of whom were reportedly monolingual in a Berber language.

+Due to the mass migration of Moroccan Jews after the 1948 Arab-Israeli war, the number of speakers declined as the language was not passed down to new speakers, leaving it with only about 200 speakers left in France and Israel as of 2023.

 Geographic distribution

 Communities in Morocco where Jews spoke Judeo-Berber included: Tinghir, Ouijjane, Asaka, Imini, Draa valley, Demnate and Ait Bou Oulli in the Tamazight-speaking Middle Atlas and High Atlas and Oufrane, Tiznit and Illigh in the Tashelhiyt-speaking Souss valley (Galand-Pernet et al. 1970:2).
-Jews were living among tribal Berbers, often in the same villages and practiced old tribal Berber protection relationships.
+Jews were living among tribal Berbers, often in the same villages, and practiced old tribal Berber protection relationships.

-Almost all speakers of Judeo-Berber left Morocco in the years following its independence, and their children have mainly grown up speaking other languages.
-In 1992, about 2,000 speakers remained, mainly in Israel; all are at least bilingual in Judeo-Arabic.

 Phonology

 Judeo-Berber is characterized by the following phonetic phenomena: